1059027064/Garnet-based-Oxybarometer/README.md

 # Garnet-based Machine Learning Oxybarometer

-> **System Notice:** This repository was developed and tested under Windows using NVIDIA GeForce RTX 4070 and RTX 2060 GPUs.
+> **System Notice:** This repository was developed and validated in a Windows environment using NVIDIA CUDA-enabled GPUs (GeForce RTX 4070 and RTX 2060).
 Compatibility with other operating systems or hardware configurations has not been comprehensively verified.

 This repository provides a machine learning workflow for predicting **pressure (P)**, **temperature (T)**, and **oxygen fugacity (logfO2)** from garnet compositions.

-The project consists of two main components:
+The repository contains two main components:

-- `Train/`: model training, evaluation, SHAP analysis, and figure generation
+- `Code/Train/` — model training, evaluation, SHAP analysis, and figure generation
-- `Prediction/`: standalone prediction tool using pre-trained models
+- `Code/Prediction/` — standalone prediction workflow using pre-trained models

-A shared Conda environment is provided:
+A shared Conda environment file is provided:

-- `environment_full.yml`
+- `Code/environment_full.yml`

 ---